zuozhenggh/learning-library/data-management-library/database/machine-learning/oml4sql/introduction/introduction.md

 ### Prerequisites

 * Oracle Database 21c installed
 * Access the Oracle database containing the customer insurance table and run the scripts to configure the user and prepare data.
+The virtual machine used for this lab is the same VM that was used in the OML4PY Workshop of the previous lab.
+To see how to access it, you can use the following link:[preparation.md](/oml4py/preparation/preparation.md) file.
 * SSH private key with which you created your VM on OCI.

 >**Note:** If you have a Free Trial account, when your Free Trial expires your account will be converted to an **Always Free** account.
 You will not be able to conduct Free Tier workshops unless the Always Free environment is available. **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)**